Constitution

 • Organize the Department's annual Alumni Mixer event.

-• Industry Advisory Board (IAB):
+• External Advisory Board (EAB):

-• Define statues of the Department's IAB.
+• Define statues of the Department's EAB.

 • General outreach (e.g., K12)